By: Lorraine Thomson

 I was very fortunate enough to receive this book through NetGalley.
 Remember I mentioned NetGalley not long ago in this Blog —> For the love of ebooks.

-Now onto our cast line up, Thomson doesn’t really give you an age of her characters so you kind of have to wing it.
-While many of the characters come off as being in their late teens, the “mutants” tend to give of an older vibe of my early 30’s, while the people in the Free come off as all ages.
+Now onto our cast line up, Thomson doesn’t really give you an age of her characters so you kind of has to wing it.
+While many of the characters come off as being in their late teens, the “mutants” tend to give off an older vibe of my early 30’s, while the people in the Free come off as all ages.
 Even with all that everyone seems to have a scene when they are acting as a toddler, with the exception of Eli who is actually a toddler.

 While the storyline is confusing that is mainly due to the back and forth POV between multiple characters with no indication as to whom the next chapter is going to be about.
 Weather it jumps from Sorrel (our heroine) and David (love of her life), Occasionally you’ll be thrown a POV of a secondary character as well.
-After a few sentences into the chapter you’re able to decipher and put it into order of where in the timeline you are.
-As with the swapping of POV the storyline is also retold and you get to find out if your ahead or behind the POV you were just reading.
+After a few sentences into the chapter, you’re able to decipher and put it into the order of where in the timeline you are.
+As with the swapping of POV, the storyline is also retold and you get to find out if your ahead or behind the POV you were just reading.

 So with all that being said the Thomson did an amazing job creating the scenes, really making them come alive.
-As I said in the beginning it starts out amazing with an epic battle scene that takes places.
+As I said, in the beginning, it starts out amazing with an epic battle scene that takes places.

 The book was ok, there were a lot of great scenes the structure of how the story was told, the multiple POV and the guessing of where in the timeline you are made it very difficult to read and follow.

 The books also just kind of ends.
 Now I know this is supposed to be a trilogy and this just books 1, but there wasn’t even a cliffhanger to make you want to continue.
 It just kind of ended on a very flat not in the POV of a secondary character, which I found very odd.